 The easiest way to get to Mont-Saint-Anne is to book a shuttle with Tours du Vieux-Québec for $28 CAD round trip.
 They pick up at the easy to find Chateau Frontenac in the morning (even the two most consistently lost travelers in the world, aka us, have no difficulty locating the Chateau Frontenac.
 If you can’t find it, just look up and find the nearest castle).
 The bus drops you off in front of the entrance, a short trip to the slopes right as the lifts open, and picks you back up at 4:30 PM, by which time you will be exhausted and ready to go home.

 Mont-Saint-Anne also has a great rental shop for those of you who understandably don’t want to travel with your gear.
-They also offers ice skating, Nordic spa-ing, and even para-gliding and ice-canyoning (more info about everything here).
+They also offer ice skating, Nordic spa-ing, and even para-gliding and ice-canyoning (more info about everything here).
 We’re starting to think we need to go back and stay for a few more days!

 - Mont-Saint-Anne | Address: 2000 Boulevard du Beau Pré, Beaupré, QC G0A 1E0, Canada